 "Loved the speeches from Shakespeare himself" - Nicoletia, Italy.

 "Magnificent eye-opening tour" - Kevin Connell

 "Declan is the best guide in London" - Manfred and Heidi Gloag, Germany

 "An absolute highlight of my travels to date...incredible insight into the world of Shakespeare" - Kylie Sandover, Australia

 "Best thing I've done in 5 years of London living!" - Gemma Clarke

 "Excellent - the highlight of my trip" - Geraldine Murphy, USA.

 "Thank you for this superb, history-filled and inspiring experience" - Elizabeth Vandepaer, USA.
 "The most enthusiastic, friendly and interesting tour together with first class acting on the side" - Magnus, Sweden.

-ALWAYS CHECK THE MESSAGE:NB Updated details of times, engineering works and other underground line problems, are always given on the message at the telephone number in the Contact section.
+ALWAYS CHECK THE MESSAGE:NB Updated details of times, engineering works and other underground line problems, are always given at 07905 746 733.